 In serverless mode, data storage capacity is allocated automatically.
 The amount of stored data is calculated as the total amount of user and service data that is stored in the database.
 For example, creating a global index increases the storage size by the size of this index.

-Yandex Database automatically creates and stores two full backups for the last two days for free.
+Yandex Database automatically creates and stores two full backups for the last two days free-of-charge.
 No fee is charged for storing automatic backups.